 Full size parking spaces shall be a minimum of 9'x 19'.
+Parking may overhang per OMC 16-636 (B & C).
+Parking drive aisles shall be a minimum of 25' wide.
+Driveway approaches shall be a minimum of 22' wide and a maximum of 31' wide for pedestrian safety.
 The Master Developer will work with the City to assure that the distribution of spaces will best serve parking demand.